Great Caesar's Ghost! It's the Perry White Slideshow!

 1941: In the Max Fleischer cartoons, he's an unnamed “Chief Editor,” but we all know who that is: George Taylor.
 Sorry, Paris White.
 Sorry, Perry White.
 George was the original comic book incarnation, Paris was the original radio incarnation, but they quickly changed “Paris” to “Perry.”
 Because Paris?
 I mean, c'mon.

-1948: The first live-action actor to portray Perry White was Pierre Watkin in the 1948 serial “Superman,” starring Kirk Alyn.
-White is gruff, impatient, but he's also the man everyone in Metropolis turns to when trouble brews.
-I mean, everyone.
+1948: The first live-action actor to portray Perry White was Pierre Watkin in the 1948 serial “Superman.”
+White is gruff, impatient, and the man everyone in Metropolis turns to when trouble brews.
 When Superman captures a crook, he brings him to Perry rather than the cops.
 When the villainous Spider-Lady contacts the cops, it's so they can forward a message to Perry White.
 He's BMOC: Big Man of Metropolis.

 1950: Two years later, it was the reverse.
 Perry White got everything wrong in “Atom Man vs. Superman.”
-He thinks Lex Luthor has gone legit, accuses both Jimmy Olsen and Lois Lane of being hypnotized, pressures Lois into writing a “Is Clark Kent Superman?” story without evidence, and, in almost every episode, can't even find a match with which to light his cigar.
+He thinks Lex Luthor has gone legit, accuses both Jimmy Olsen and Lois Lane of being hypnotized, pressures Lois into writing a “Is Clark Kent Superman?” story without evidence, and can't even find a match with which to light his cigar.

 1953: For the 1950s TV show, the role was taken over by another no-nonsense, gruff persona: John Hamilton.